 |Information on form||Shared with open source organization?||Displayed on Season of Docs website?|

 |Recent technical writing experience|

 |Link to work samples|

 |Technical writing project name and description|

 |Acceptance of stipend|

 Key to the symbols used in the above table:

 Here are a few more points to bear in mind:

 Submitting multiple project proposals: You can submit more than one project proposal, but Season of Docs accepts only one project proposal per technical writer.
-You must submit a separate application form for each project proposal, using the same name and email address for every application form.
+You can only submit one application form.
+The form allows up to three project proposals.

 Total number of technical writing projects in the program: Season of Docs can only accept a certain maximum number of technical writing projects in total.
 See how slot allocation works.